arrowHOME—US Scouting—Girl Scouts of the USA

 Girl Scout Gold Award

-For information about Boy Scouting in the US, see Boy Scouts of America (BSA).
+For information about the BSA, see Scouting America (BSA).

-For information about girls in the BSA, see Women and Girls in the Boy Scouts of America (BSA).
+For information about girls in the BSA, see Women and Girls in all Programs of the BSA.

 For information on Camp Fire and other alternatives to Scouting, see our Scout-like Organizations page.